jomjohn/drill/_docs/tutorials/070-analyzing-data-using-window-functions.md

----
-title: "Analyzing Data Using Window Functions"
+# Analyzing Data Using Window Functions
-date:
-parent: "Tutorials"
----

 This tutorial briefly introduces the analytics in Drill 1.2, namely ANSI SQL-compliant analytic and window functions.
 Drill supports the following SQL window functions: